Pope Francis has 'peaceful night' despite pneumonia battle – DW – 02/19/2025

 Pope Francis spent a peaceful fifth night in the hospital and ate breakfast, the Vatican said Wednesday, a day after revealing he had developed pneumonia in both lungs.

-On Tuesday night, the church confirmed the pneumonia and said Francis' respiratory infection also involves asthmatic bronchitis, which requires additional drug therapy.
+On Tuesday night, the church confirmed the diagnosis and said Francis' respiratory infection also involved asthmatic bronchitis, which requires additional drug therapy.

 The Vatican has said he remains "in good spirits."